-S.6005 / A.7852 seeks to amend the Executive Law by adding a new section mandating the NYS Executive Department's Division of Veterans' Services to provide financial assistance to eligible veterans for the purchase and support of service dogs and/or emotional support dogs.
+S.4717 / A.3149 seeks to amend the Executive Law by adding a new section mandating the Department of Veterans' Services to provide financial assistance to eligible veterans for the purchase and support of service dogs and/or emotional support dogs.

 We support the proposed legislation's goal to connect low-income veterans with trained service and/or emotional support dogs.
 Sadly, many veterans experience continuing emotional distress that requires medical intervention long after their service has ended and they have returned home.
-Research reveals2 that veterans who suffer from Post-Traumatic Stress Disorder ("PTSD") or traumatic brain injury ("TBI") benefit when their treatment is complemented with dogs.3
+Research reveals that veterans who suffer from Post-Traumatic Stress Disorder ("PTSD") or traumatic brain injury ("TBI") benefit when their treatment is complemented with dogs.2